 Bonus: This question can also give you insight into the candidate’s knowledge about the sales org and its typical structure and challenges.

-(Take the 2022 State of the Partner Ecosystem Survey here, and get a first look at the report as soon as it’s published.)
+(Sign up for the 2022 State of the Partner Ecosystem Report here, and get the report as soon as it’s published.)

 #4 What would you do if an AE doesn’t want to collaborate with a partner, even if the particular integration would create strong value for the prospect in your eyes?
 What would your approach be to remedy this?